Around 4:00 am, I heard a strange noise.

 We whispered together in the bathroom as she brushed her teeth.

-I left Jane as she was crawling back into her bed.
+I left Jane as she crawled back into her bed.

 I sympathetically shared with her my hate for barfing.